Multi-Syllable Phonics for the Well Taught Phonics Student

 For a student reading above their current grade level, or just for a fun quick trial of syllable before working through the compete program, you can have your student work through A Crash Course in Polysyllables.
 This "crash course" is a 6 page condensed version of the program linked below, with excerpts from Don Potter’s Blend Phonics and Webster’s 1908 Speller and 40L’s syllable division rules and exercises, the complete files for which are found below in links #5 and 6.

-The complete syllabic phonics spelling and reading program uses all the resources below.
+The complete syllabic phonics spelling and reading program is linked on 40L's Syllables Spell Success page.
 It uses a shortened form of Webster’s Speller.
 For more work with multi-syllable words, you can complete the entire 1908 Webster’s Speller, available for order in book form and as a free PDF from Don Potter’s Spelling Page.
 You can also view 40L's multi-syllable phonics YouTube videos.